vinceallenvince/soundbed/README.md

 # soundbed

-An ambient audio generator that uses the Web Audio API.
+An ambient audio generator.

+Use SoundBed to generate audio for animation, simulations or general ambient effects in a web browser.
+The module uses the [Web Audo API](http://webaudio.github.io/web-audio-api/) and by default will generate a low volume hum that naturally varies in frequency.
+Use the options below for different configurations.
+Your browser [must support](http://caniuse.com/#feat=audio-api) the Web Audio API.

 ##Install